New Post-Docs

 When entering Canada with an adult holding a valid work permit, school-aged or dependent children (under the age of 18) do not need a permit to study in Canada.
 Indicate on the work permit application that dependent children will be entering Canada with the applicant.
 Parents/guardians must provide the child’s birth certificate, citizenship card, health records, and passport when entering Canada.

-For more immigration information and the current application fee, please visit the IRCC website.
+For more information regarding open work permits for family members of foreign workers, and the current application fee, please visit the IRCC website.

 Can I extend my Work Permit?